Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Of course, every profession requires education and experience.
 There are specific aptitudes, interests and skills that make one person a better fit than the other.
 Is becoming a home inspector the right career move for you?

 Home inspector training is essential for the occupation and to run a business, regardless of what your background is.
-In BC, because they are overseen by Consumer Protection BC, home inspectors must take a minimum of 150 hours of academic training in a Consumer Protection BC-authorized home inspection course.
+In BC, because Consumer Protection BC oversees them, home inspectors must take a minimum of 150 hours of academic training in a Consumer Protection BC-authorized home inspection course.
 Once the course is completed, there is a designated exam they must pass to obtain a home inspection certificate or licence.

 Home inspector training is offered through a variety of post-secondary institutions.
 Make sure that the home inspection course you are preparing to take is one that is authorized by Consumer Protection BC.
 You may also want to check if the home inspector training is offered in-class or online to have some flexibility in how you take the course.

-There are four examination bodies that oversee the designated exam and these organizations also offer memberships to home inspectors.
+Four examination bodies oversee the designated exam and these organizations also offer memberships to home inspectors.
 However, joining an association is not a requirement to earn a home inspection certificate or licence in BC.